the-paid-actor/dcs-dtc/README.md

 - Allows uploading to the F-16 cockpit:
   - Waypoints
+    - Coordinates / elevation
+    - Time over steerpoint
+    - Offset aimpoints
+    - VIP / VRP settings
-  - Countermeasure settings
+  - Countermeasure programs and bingo settings
   - Radios
-  - MFD pages settings for the major modes (NAV, AA, AG, DGFT, MSL)
+  - MFD page settings for all master modes (NAV, AA, AG, DGFT, MSL)
   - HARM threat tables
   - HTS threat tables and class selection
   - Bingo fuel setting
+  - Bullseye setting
   - Low altitude warning settings
-  - TGP laser and LST codes
+  - TGP laser and LST codes and auto-lasing timer
   - TACAN channel and ILS frequency
 - Allows uploading to the F/A-18 cockpit:
   - Waypoints
   - Waypoint sequences
-  - Countermeasure settings
-  - Weapon Pre-Planned coordinates
+  - JDAM/JSOW/SLAM pre-planned coordinates
+  - SLAM-ER waypoints
+  - Countermeasure programs
   - Radios
   - Bingo fuel setting
+  - Bullseye setting
   - Radar/Barometric altitude warning setting
   - AP BLIM setting
-  - TACAN Channel/Band setting
+  - TACAN Channel/Band and ILS channel
+  - HSI Map visibility
 - Enables you to share and receive settings from other people using this mod, either by file or clipboard
 - Allows capturing a waypoint coordinate using the F10 view in DCS, or a "markpoint" by flying over a point in the map.
 - Saves the settings and presets in the DCS-DTC folder under Documents.